ShineiArakawa/qjob/README.md

 ### `qjob scheduler`

 Start the scheduler process.
+Only one instance may run at a time; a second invocation exits immediately with an error.

 ```bash
 qjob scheduler
 qjob scheduler --poll-interval 5.0        # Poll every 5 seconds
 qjob scheduler --max-workers 128          # Max concurrent jobs
 ```

-Only one scheduler may run at a time.
-A second invocation exits immediately with an error.

 ### `qjob dash`